Thai trade slumps alongside tourism as protest violence takes toll

 At least 20 people have been killed and more than 700 wounded since the protests began in November.

-It is the worst political violence since 2010, when Thaksin's supporters paralyzed Bangkok for weeks.
-More than 90 people were killed and 2,000 wounded during that unrest, which ended when Suthep, then a deputy premier, sent in troops. ($1 = 32.5550 Thai baht)
+It is the worst political violence since 2010, when Thaksin's supporters paralysed Bangkok for weeks.
+More than 90 people were killed and 2,000 wounded during that unrest, which ended when Suthep, then a deputy premier, sent in troops.

 (Additional reporting by Khettiya Jittapong, Pairat Temphairojana, Aukkarapon Niyomyat and Kitiphong Thaichareon; Writing by Nick Macfie; Editing by Alan Raybould, Robert Birsel and Ron Popeski)